Find Product

 Key Takeaways

-• Tachograph rules impose daily and weekly driving limits on most HGV operations: a maximum of 9 hours driving per day (extendable to 10 hours twice per week), 56 hours per week, and 90 hours over any two consecutive weeks.
-The data must be available for DVSA inspection.
-Tachograph manipulation is a criminal offence.
+• Drivers’ hours rules cap most HGV work at 9 hours of driving a day (10 hours twice a week), 56 hours a week, and 90 hours across any rolling fortnight.
+The tachograph data has to be available to DVSA on request, and tampering with it is a criminal offence.

-• Insurance alone does not make an HGV legal to operate.
-A vehicle that is fully insured but lacks a valid O licence, has drivers without Driver CPC, or has overdue safety inspections is being operated illegally.
-DVSA can prohibit the vehicle from moving immediately at a roadside check, regardless of what the insurance schedule says.
+• Insurance alone won’t make a lorry legal.
+A fully insured vehicle without a current O licence, with a driver whose CPC has lapsed, or with overdue safety inspections, is being run unlawfully.
+DVSA can stop it dead at a roadside check, regardless of what your policy says.

-This guide covers every legal requirement that applies specifically to HGV and LGV operators in the UK, how each one connects to your insurance position, and what you need to have in order before every renewal.
-For HGV insurance quotes, visit our comparison page.
-For a broader introduction to the product, see our What Is HGV Insurance? guide.
+This guide goes through every legal requirement that applies to HGV and LGV operators in the UK, how each one ties back to your insurance, and what you actually need to have in order before each renewal.
+If you’re after HGV insurance quotes, head to the comparison page.
+For a wider introduction, our What Is HGV Insurance? guide covers the basics.

-• 1Third-party motor insurance (minimum) on every vehicle over 3.5t GVW (Road Traffic Act 1988).
-Unlimited third-party injury cover required.
+• 1Third-party motor insurance, minimum.
+Every vehicle over 3.5t GVW (Road Traffic Act 1988).
+Unlimited third-party injury cover.

-• 2Operator Licence (O licence) from the Traffic Commissioner for all commercial HGV/LGV use (Goods Vehicles (Licensing of Operators) Act 1995).
+• 2Operator Licence from the Traffic Commissioner for any commercial HGV use (Goods Vehicles (Licensing of Operators) Act 1995).

-• 3Driver CPC qualification for every professional HGV/LGV driver (EU Directive 2003/59/EC, retained in UK law).
+• 3Driver CPC for every professional HGV driver.

-• 5Periodic vehicle safety inspections at intervals set by the operator (typically 6 to 13 weeks), records retained for 15 months.
+• 5Periodic safety inspections, typically every 6 to 13 weeks.
+Records retained for 15 months.

-• 7ADR certification for drivers and vehicles carrying hazardous goods (The Carriage of Dangerous Goods Regulations).
-Standard HGV policies exclude ADR loads by default.
+• 7ADR certification for drivers and vehicles carrying hazardous goods.
+Standard policies exclude ADR loads.

 💬 From the MMC HGV Insurance Team